2 Chicken portions (£1.79 for 4) (89p)

 This is ready made, just needs heat under a grill on both sides.
 Two portions in the packet, cut down the middle for four people.

-Tip 2: Ensure you have a good amount of liquid as well as vegetables in the soup bowl for rice and naan bread to soak up.
+Tip 1: Ensure you have enough liquid as well as vegetables to fill the soup bowl.
 Add hot water if lacking.
-Or make it creamy like a korma by adding a 33p tin of chicken soup.
-Not on your shopping list for this recipe, but always a good standby for the stock cupboard and lunches at home.
+Make it even more creamy like a korma by adding a 33p tin of chicken soup.
+This is always a good standby for your stock cupboard and/or lunches at home.

-Tip 3: If you don’t have leftovers and don’t want just a vegetable curry, you could use stewing steak at £2.55 for 400 grams.
+Tip 2: As an alternative use stewing steak at £2.55 for 400 grams.
 In using a microwave or slow cooker cook meat, curry and vegetables together.
 Using the LOW setting on the microwave it takes about an hour for meat to soften.
 With that use a beef stock cube and 2 litres of water.
 Thicken then with cornflour if necessary.
-At the ned you will only have the rice and naan bread to prepare.
+At the end you will only have the rice and naan bread to prepare.